Associate Director, Service-Learning and Partnership

 Assistant Director, Student Programs

-Joyce, ILR '97, has been with the Public Service Center since 1999.
+Joyce, ILR '97, had been with the Public Service Center since 1999 and is now bringing her experience and expertise to the Einhorn Center.
 Her focus is student leadership development within co-circular service programs with a racial equity analysis, project management, student-run board management with transitional leadership, evaluation, reflection, student-board grant allocation, curriculum-based service trips, as well as the coordination of Cornell's largest student-run service projects.

-Krista guides her team at the Public Service Center in engaging students in learning through service that produces students who are civically engaged and graduates who are active, global citizens.
+Krista guides the team at the Einhorn Center in engaging students in learning through service that produces students who are civically engaged and graduates who are active, global citizens.
 Krista is guided by 15+ years of experience in higher education administration at Colgate University, the University of Chicago, Dartmouth College, University of Massachusetts Amherst and Chatham College.
 Krista sits on the NASPA Public Policy Board and the NASPA Region II Executive Board.

 Events and Office Coordinator

-Kristin helps coordinate the Public Service Center's major events.
+Kristin helps coordinate the Einhorn Center's major events.
 She also oversees the day-to-day operations for the office.

 Kristin has a background in event and theatrical production stage management.
 She has a M.F.A. from the University of Iowa in Theatre Arts: Stage Management.